hb9kns/NEMO/NEMO/static/howtos/users.md

 reserve another (adjacent) tool for blocking lab space.
 However, unless they are qualified, they cannot *use* the tool.

+They can also select tools which are shut down, and therefore should make sure not to have selected the `_no-tool_` which is used as a dummy;
+otherwise, reservations may silently disappear.

 There are additional projects available to equipment responsibles:

 - `_MAINTENANCE` is to be used for work on equipment; if it is out of order,